The actress and Honest Company cofounder shares her beauty and skin-care secrets—and why she's really looking forward to her 40s.

 Allen Berezovsky/Getty Images

 You might assume Jessica Alba would be content with her successful billion-dollar Honest Company empire.
 But with the introduction of Honest Beauty (now available at Target), she proved that with her business savvy, there's no category (even one as competitive as the beauty industry) that she can't tackle.
 And it's not the only area of growth for the actress and businesswoman—Jessica just announced she's pregnant with baby number three.
 As part of her new campaign with Zico, we chatted with Jessica about everything from her summer skin-care and makeup tips to how she's raising daughters to be confident women in an Instagram-obsessed world.

-How her diet helps her get glowing skin: "I drink a ton of water all the time.
+"I also drink a ton of water all the time.
 I feel like that always helps.
 So does packing in more veggies, lean protein, good fats, and fruit.
 I don't have a lot of whole grains in my diet.
 But really my skin looks best when I sleep—when I'm on vacation it's perfect."
 (Check out her go-to workout smoothie recipes next.)

 Why she says she actually can't wait to age.